prcapps/test-netlify-cms/_posts/instruction/better-alphabet-instruction.md

 Tap on any letter to hear the letter name and sound.

 RANDOM PLAY OPTION:\
 Select the "Random Play" option to test letter-sound knowledge and speed!
 Play the sound and tap on the corresponding letter.

-If the correct letter is selected within 10 seconds, it will "glow and grow" and a bell sound play.
-If the wrong letter is selected, no sound will be heard until the time limit has expired, and then the correct letter will "glow and grow" and the the sound will be played.
-(The same will occur if no letter is selected.)
+If the correct letter is selected within 10 seconds, it will be highlighted and a bell sound will play.

+If the wrong letter is selected, red will appear around the edges and no sound will play.
+This will continue with each wrong letter selection until the time limit has expired.
+Then the correct letter will be highlighted and the sound will play.

 - - -

 ***Check out the [Better Alphabet™ Song Videos](https://www.teacherspayteachers.com/Product/Secret-Stories-Better-Alphabet-Song-Video-for-FAST-Letters-Sound-Mastery-5953615)  for easy use in distance learning lessons and student home practice, as well as Better Alphabet™ [Anchor Posters for the Classroom](https://www.teacherspayteachers.com/Product/Secret-Stories-Better-Alphabet-Anchors-for-Letter-Sounds-Phonics-Instruction-1152292) and for [individual student/home](https://www.teacherspayteachers.com/Product/Secret-Stories-Better-Alphabet-Phonics-Mats-Individual-Use-Distance-Learning-1727516) use.***

 ![Better Alphabet™ Song | Secret Stories®Videos](/uploads/secret-stories-better-alphabt-song-video.jpg "Better Alphabet Song Video")

 ![Better Alphabet™ Class Anchors | Secret Stories®](/uploads/better-alphabet-class-anchor-posters.jpg "Better Alphabet Class Anchors")